 (c) Copyright Library Journals LLC, a wholly owned subsidiary of Media Source, Inc. No redistribution permitted.

-Allison Hoover Bartlett' s writing has appeared in The New York Times, The Washington Post and in the San Francisco Chronicle Magazine , among other publications.
-Her original article on John Gilkey was included in the Best American Crime Reporting 2007.
+Allison Hoover Bartlett's writing has appeared in the New York Times , the Washington Post , the San Francisco Chronicle Magazine , and other publications.
+Her original article on John Gilkey was included in The Best American Crime Reporting 2007 .